Original Recipe is from Diabetic Living Magazine

-Two things that you might have thought don’t go together very well, but boy oh boy do they ever!
+You might have thought two things don’t go together very well, but boy, oh boy, do they ever!
 Carrots, rich in beta-carotene, combine with fiber-filled garbanzo beans to make this a great dip recipe for snacks.
 This dip is even a fantastic spread on sandwiches!
+Add some cucumber, lettuce, tomato to some bread, and YUM!

 1 cup chopped carrots